Taking a new approach to understanding our immune defenses against microbial invaders

 Pernas’ research

-Packard Fellows have gone on to receive many additional awards and honors, including Nobel Prizes in Chemistry and Physics, Fields Medals, Alan T. Waterman Awards, Breakthrough Prizes and elections to the National Academies of Sciences, Engineering and Medicine.
+Packard Fellows have gone on to receive additional awards and honors, including Nobel Prizes in Chemistry and Physics, Fields Medals, Alan T. Waterman Awards, Breakthrough Prizes and elections to the National Academies of Sciences, Engineering and Medicine.